ktg5/discord-uptimerobot/README.md

 If you look in the `commands/service.js` script, you will see an "example monitor".

 First you must find the number for the monitor.
-Go to line 24 and uncomment the line.
+Go to `bot.js` and uncomment the lines 70-72.
-Save the file and run the command without any args.
+Save the file and run the bot.

 Check your console and you should see a list of monitors from your UptimeRobot account.
 Find the monitor ID you would like to use for this example, it will be above the monitor's `"friendlyname"`.